digitoimistodude/dude-most-read-posts/README.md

 Plugin adds small _(332 bytes)_ javascript file, which calls the counter, to every singular post and introduces two new [functions](#functions) to get most read posts.
 Once plugin is activated, it starts to count the times post has been read.

 Only all time most read posts will be counted by default and reads made by logged-in user or more than once per hour by same user in same post will be ignored.
-These defaults can be changed using [filters][#filters].
+These defaults can be changed using [filters](#filters).

 Handcrafted with love at [Digitoimisto Dude Oy](https://www.dude.fi), a Finnish boutique digital agency in the center of Jyväskylä.